loculus-project/loculus/docs/README.md

 ## Project Structure

-The format is as ffollows
+The directory structure is as follows:

 ```
 .